Skip to main content

 Roofing is the single most disputed depreciation category because roofs are frequently damaged by covered perils (hail, wind, fire) and because the dollar amounts involved are substantial.
 Common over-depreciation tactics on roofing include:

-Remember that this analysis is separate from betterment and improvement issues, where a carrier might argue you are receiving an upgrade.
+This analysis is separate from betterment and improvement issues, where a carrier might argue the insured is receiving an upgrade.
 Depreciation and betterment are distinct concepts, and the carrier should not conflate them.

 Flooring